Carlo Maria Viganò

-Early life
+Early life and career

 Carlo Maria Viganò was born 16 January 1941 in Varese, Italy.
-He was ordained a priest on 24 March 1968.
+He was ordained a priest on 24 March 1968 by Bishop Carlo Allorio.
 He earned a doctorate in utroque iure (both canon and civil law).

-He entered the diplomatic service of the Holy See in 1973 and worked at the papal diplomatic missions in Iraq and Great Britain.
-From 1978 to 1989, he held posts at the Secretariat of State.
-He was named Special Envoy and Permanent Observer of the Holy See to the Council of Europe in Strasbourg on 4 April 1989.
+His nephew Carlo Maria Polvani is a priest and adjunct under-secretary at the Pontifical Council for Culture.

+Diplomatic career

-On 3 April 1992, he was appointed Titular Archbishop of Ulpiana and Apostolic Pro-Nuncio to Nigeria by Pope John Paul II.
-He was consecrated by the Pope, with Cardinals Franciszek Macharski and Angelo Sodano serving as co-consecrators, on 26 April.
+On 3 April 1992, Viganò was appointed Titular Archbishop of Ulpiana and Apostolic Pro-Nuncio to Nigeria by Pope John Paul II.

-Personnel chief at the Vatican

 At the close of his mission to Nigeria in 1998, he was assigned to functions within the Secretariat of State as delegate for Pontifical Representations, making him the personnel chief for the Roman curia in addition to Vatican diplomats.
 He served in this role until he became secretary general of the governatorate on 16 July 2009.